Skip to Main Content

 Plan

 Determine your purpose, scope, and audience.
 How long and comprehensive does your literature review need to be?
 Your purpose may simply be to understand a topic better for a class assignment.
 Or, you may need to understand what questions the research has yet to answer, so you can perform your own original study.
+See the How to Conduct One video to the right.

 Write a review question and set your review's criteria for the sources that are to be included.